62, 2nd Floor, 3rd St

 Well, it was not all bad really.
 There was the fact that he could Facetime his daughter who lived in London every day.
 Or whenever he felt like seeing her.
 But he wished there was a council of authority who could monitor the extent of screen time and gadget use.

 He missed being able to voice his concerns to his late wife who had passed away a few years ago.
-Thiers was a real love story very different from his son and daughter-in-law, who had met each other on an online portal.
+Theirs was a real love story very different from his son and daughter-in-law, who had met each other on an online portal.
 He remembered how he used to sneak his lady love little lemon candies wrapped in newspaper from the big glass jar in the little store around the corner from his school.
 And he remembered the smile and twinkle in her eyes when she shyly extended her hand that jingled prettily with her bangles.
 OH, how he missed her!

 The old man suddenly felt very very tired caught in a world that spoke a language that was going too fast for him, leading everyone young and old, man and woman, who were addicted to technology towards a false parallel realm that was devoid of worldly emotions.
 He loved his children and grandchildren dearly, and every day he wished for them what he was fortunate to have experienced for himself.
 A world where children played under mango trees and fished in freshwater streams.
 A world where people found joy in the radiance of sunshine and love under the stars.
 A world where people found joy in little things and in each other.